awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Unless you intend for your RDS instance to be publicly accessible, the RDS instance should not be configured with `PubliclyAccessible` value\.
 Doing so might allow unnecessary traffic to your database instance\.

 ### Remediation<a name="rds-2-remediation"></a>

+To remediate this issue, update your RDS DB instances to remove public access\.

 **To remove public access from RDS DB instances**